open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ## OTel-Arrow Receiver

-The OTel-Arrow Receiver component manages incoming OTel-Arrow streams.
+The OTel-Arrow receiver component manages incoming OTel-Arrow streams.
 The receiver coordinates an asynchronous process with per-stream reader and writer threads.
-Pipeline operations are performed using independent worker threads, enabling each stream to maximize throughput.
-Receivers will process as much concurrent work as possible, subject to several limits.
-There are two principal configuration parameters that control memory use in an OTel-Arrow Receiver.
+Pipeline operations are performed using independent worker threads, enabling each stream to maximize throughput. receivers will process as much concurrent work as possible, subject to several limits.
+There are two principal configuration parameters that control memory use in an OTel-Arrow receiver.

 The first limit governs total memory used by active streams, including schemas, dictionaries, and related data.
-When the memory limit is reached, the Receiver will terminate the stream with a resource-exhausted status code.
-This protects Receivers from running out of memory due to unexpectedly large stream memory requirements.
+When the memory limit is reached, the receiver will terminate the stream with a resource-exhausted status code.
+This protects receivers from running out of memory due to unexpectedly large stream memory requirements.

 The second limit governs the amount of data admitted into the pipeline and covers both OTLP and OTel-Arrow data paths.
 When this limit is reached, individual requests or streams will either block or fail immediately, determined by a limit on the number of concurrent waiters.
-Admission limits protect Receivers from running out of memory due to pipeline stalls.
+Admission limits protect receivers from running out of memory due to pipeline stalls.

 We recommend use of these limits to control memory in an OTel-Arrow pipeline and not to use the standard memory-limiter processor.
 There are other limits